WahilaCreative/vagrantpress/README.md

 Both the *theme* and *plugin* directories are automatically mounted in the guest operating system using the `THEME_NAME` and `PLUGIN_NAME` variables (defined in the *Vagrantfile*) as their enclosing directory within the *themes* and *plugins* directories, respectively, within the guest OS.

+Access is also provided to the *plugins* and *uploads* directories on the guest OS (mounted on the host in the repository).

 ### Automatic Hostname Registry
 If you have the [vagrant-hostsupdater plugin](https://github.com/cogitatio/vagrant-hostsupdater) installed, an